 An old Scottish word, a cairn is a mound of stones piled up either as a memorial, to mark property lines, or as a trail/path marker.
 On Highland game preserves, rodents were known to live beneath these rock cairns.
 Small and plucky, Cairn terriers were fearless in their digging around the cairns to get at the rodents under them.

-Cairn terriers were a breed found in the western Highlands of Scotland as early as the 1600s, but the name Cairn terrier wasn’t official until the late 1800s.
+Cairn terriers were a breed found in the Western Highlands as early as the 1600s, but the name Cairn terrier wasn’t official until the late 1800s.

 Wee but mighty

-They’re small enough to fit comfortably on your lap (although they aren’t inclined to spend much time there), and game and sturdy enough to continue their traditional work of hunting rodent pests—including squirrels in your yard!
+They’re small enough to fit comfortably on your lap (although they aren’t inclined to spend much time there), and game and sturdy enough to continue their traditional work of hunting rodent pests!

 Energetic and easygoing